Last updated on 6/12/20 | First published on 1/18/19 | Literature review current through Sep. 2023

 CLINICAL EVIDENCE AND RECOMMENDATIONS

-- When to begin therapy: In this case, the sooner the patient begins hyperbaric therapy, the better response.
+• When to begin therapy: In this case, the sooner the patient begins hyperbaric therapy, the better response.
 If the patient has already sustained multi-system organ failure, the chance of success diminishes.
-The endpoint of HBOT is when there are hemodynamic stability and no evidence of end-organ (primarily brain, heart, intestines, and kidneys) failure due to low hematocrit.
+The endpoint of HBOT is when there is hemodynamic stability and no evidence of end-organ (primarily brain, heart, intestines, and kidneys) failure due to low hematocrit.

 REVISION UPDATES